COVID-19-electronic-health-system/.github/SUPPORT.md

 - [Oh Shit, Git!?!](https://ohshitgit.com/) with real problems and solutions

 > ⚠️ 👀 **WARNING:**
 > You should use rebase only for squashing YOUR local commits prior to a pull request.
-DO NOT ever to rebase commits that have already been published to master.
+DO NOT ever rebase commits that have already been published to master.
 This will rewrite our public project's history.
 This applies to maintainers of the project.

 **Github Resources**